theayushvyas/theayushvyas/README.md

 - 👯 I’m looking to collaborate on MERN Stack and JAVA Projects .
 - 🤔 I’m looking for help with any technical job referral
 - 💬 Ask me about : Instead of asking me ask google, it will give you a better learning  ;)
-- 📫 How to reach me: theayushvyas.github.io
+- 📫 How to reach me: [theayushvyas.github.io](theayushvyas.github.io)
 - ⚡ Fun fact: I am actively looking for a Job.

-## My Technical Experties
+## My Technical Expertise

 - Java
-- Java Swings
+- Java Swing
 - Java Server Pages
 - RSA Archer GRC
 - HTML